Find out how our financial inclusion team can help if you're struggling to know what support you can access.

-Our Financial Inclusion team can help by providing free and confidential support and offering:
+If you have money worries, knowing where to start can be difficult.
+Our team can help get you started by providing free and confidential support and guidance.

-Our service is honest and non-judgemental, and treats everyone with respect.
+Our service is honest and non-judgmental, and we treat everyone with respect.

-We know that money worries can be stressful, so we will do everything that we can to support you.
-Contacting our team will allow you to talk to us about your money worries, plan your expenses and discuss your financial situation.
+We know that money worries can be stressful, so we will do everything we can to support you.
+Contacting our team will allow you to discuss these worries, plan your expenses, and discuss your financial situation.